West 11: Production

 Michael Winner said Angel "turned down Sean Connery for the other lead because he, too, was a B-picture actor, and James Mason for the villain because he was past it.
 We ended up with Alfred Lynch (an excellent actor but not Sean Connery), Kathleen Breck (an excellent actress but not Julie Christie) and Eric Portman, who was so good I didn't mind."

 Diana Dors returned from Los Angeles where she was then living to make the movie.

+It was filmed on location in Notting Hill.
+It was one of the last British films from Peter Reynolds.

 Critical reception

+The Monthly Film Bulletin wrote: "Location shooting, the air of solemnity about the screenplay, and the evident striving for a genuinely contemporary flavour, all suggest a degree of ambition on the part of the makers of this film, which they seem in the event ill-equipped to realise, and a potentially interesting subject tails off into implausible melodrama.
+The screenplay, from the usually agile pens of Keith Waterhouse and Willis Hall, is disappointingly ponderous, while Michael Winner's direction is by turns portentous, fussy and nudgingly sly, and his handling of his players is, to say the least, unsure. ...
+The one wholly admirable feature is Otto Heller's appropriately harsh and sombre, and consistently excellent photography."

-Decades later, the Radio Times reviewer wrote: "Michael Winner's skirmish with British social realism shows what life was like in the bedsits of Notting Hill, years before Julia Roberts showed up.
+The Radio Times reviewer wrote: "Michael Winner's skirmish with British social realism shows what life was like in the bedsits of Notting Hill, years before Julia Roberts showed up.
 The script is mostly a series of loosely connected sketches, though the film's sole virtue nowadays is the location camerawork of Otto Heller that captures the then peeling and shabbily converted Regency houses that were riddled with dry rot and Rachmanism, which exchanged squalor for extortionate rents.
-Stanley Black and Acker Bilk's music adds a cloying note to a movie that rarely rises above basement level"; but Variety observed that "it has its merits.
+Stanley Black and Acker Bilk's music adds a cloying note to a movie that rarely rises above basement level."

+Variety observed that "it has its merits.
 The sleazy London locations are very authentically shown.
 Perhaps too authentically."

+Home media

+In 2021 the film was digitally restored and released on DVD.